acenet-arc/command_the_cloud/_episodes/creating-a-vm.md

 start: false
 ---

-We will use the `openstack server create` command to create our virtual machine.
 We will create a virtual machine booting from a volume as we did in the [Introduction to Cloud](https://acenet-arc.github.io/introduction_to_cloud/) workshop except this time using the OpenStack CLI instead of the OpenStack web dashboard.

+We will create our VM in a two step process.
+Step 1. create a bootable volume with the image we want to use, and step 2. create the VM.
+We will use the `openstack volume create` command to create our volume and the `openstack server create` command to create our virtual machine.
+It isn't required to do this in a two step process, but sometimes volume creation can be a little slow and the VM creation will time out waiting for the volume to be created, which is why we are doing it in two steps.

 ~~~
-openstack server create --flavor <flavor> --image <image> --boot-from-volume <volume-size> --network <network> --key-name <key-name> <vm-name>
+openstack volume create --size <size> --image <image> <name>
 ~~~
 {: .bash}

 To use this command we need to following information:
-* `<flavor>`: the flavor of the VM we want to create
+* `<size>`: the size of the volume in GB, 20GB is usually sufficient.
-* `<image>`: the operating system image to copy onto the newly created VMs boot drive
+* `<image>`: the operating system image to copy onto the newly created volume
-* `<volume-size>`: the size of the boot volume
-* `<network>`: which network we want to connect the virtual machine to
-* `<key-name>`: the name of the public key to inject into the VM
-* `<vm-name>`: the name of the newly created VM.
-Use your username.

-To figure out what these values should be, we can use some OpenStack CLI commands.
+To figure out the name of the image to use, we can use an OpenStack CLI command.

-Since we are going to be running a series of OpenStack commands to get the above information, to save a little typing, lets start by entering into the OpenStack command prompt.
+Since we are going to be running a series of OpenStack commands to create our volume and virtual machine, to save a little typing, lets start by entering into the OpenStack command prompt.

 You can use the `openstack` command in one of two ways.
 First you can use it to run a single command once, like we have already done with `openstack image list` when we were checking to make sure our authentication worked, or you can run only the `openstack` command by its self and enter multiple OpenStack commands one after the other without having to first type `openstack` which can be useful if you know you want to run a number of different OpenStack commands at once.
 Lets quickly try it.